AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 6. Click **Create**.
 The credential file downloads to your local computer.

-7. Upload the Project Credential file to the Aviatrix controller at the GCloud account create page.
+7. Upload the Project Credential file to the Aviatrix Controller at the GCloud account create page.

 Note: Creating a Service Account with Restricted Access